Box Hill School: Establishment of the Round Square and later history of the school

+In 2025 a teacher who had been employed at the school for 20 years was banned from the profession.
+He had downloaded indecent images of children including of the most serious category.

 Thirds

-Each student is assigned to a group or third for competitions in music, sports and various other events.
-These are similar to 'houses' in other boarding schools and are separate from the actual physical Houses that each student is assigned to on arrival for pastoral reasons.
-The number of thirds has varied over the years, but there are currently four thirds:
+Each student is assigned to a group or ″third″ for ″Inter Thirds″ competitions in music, sports and various other events, points are awarded for success in these competitions and the thirds compete against one another throughout the year.
+These are similar to houses in other boarding schools and are separate from the actual physical boarding houses that each boarding student is assigned to on arrival.
+Membership of a third is unlinked to a pupils year group or house.
+As the name suggests there were originally three thirds, however, the number of thirds has varied over the years at one point numbering as many as six.
+Currently there are four thirds which are as follows;